JonBergman/jonbergman.github.io/_experiences/cit.markdown

 order: 5
 ---

 I joined [CIT](https://cit.com) (Direct Capital at the time) as a Web Developer in September of 2013.
-Direct Capital provided financing to small business for equipment purchases.
+Direct Capital provided financing to small businesses for equipment purchases.

-Our scrappy engineering team was responsible for all of the organizations web technology.
+Our engineering team was responsible for all of the organization's web technology.

 My first project was to redesign their legacy user portal to match their existing style guide.
 This required a complete rewrite of the project CSS.